HERA-Team/hera_node_mc/README.md

  pip install -r requirements.txt python setup.py install
 ```
-this installs the monitor-control package and it's dependencies (`redis` and `dateutil`) to your system, so you can import the nodeControl module and scripts from any directory.
-For example, running 'hera_node_turn_on.py 4 -p' from anywhere in your system will send 'on' command to the PAM inside node 4.
+this installs the monitor-control package and its dependencies (`redis` and `dateutil`) to your system, so you can import the nodeControl module and scripts from any directory.
+For example, running `hera_node_turn_on.py 4 -p` from anywhere in your system will send a 'turn on!' command to the PAM inside node 4.

 # Usage